 !
 Travel Tip

 Anything can be haggled down with street vendors.
 Bargaining is like a dance Make an unreasonable offer.
 They counteroffer.
 You counteroffer.
 They counter that.
 You put the item down and walk away.
 They offer one more price.
 You counteroffer a reasonable price.
-Both parties agree and dance again with a new partner.
+Both parties agree and dance again with a new vendor.

 The takeaway from this trip was to accept some recommendations from friends who've been there before.
 They knew what worked for them and thought it would work for us.
 Sometimes recommendations are hit and miss like movies and restaurants because you know what you like.
 In this case though, my friend and I were pretty clueless since we were first time travelers so we listened to the advice that we were given and were grateful that it ended up being a pretty good vacation.